HellYard/Cell/language/documentation/Modifiers/String/Split.md

 Split Modifier
 ==================
-The Split Modifier transforms a string variable into an array by means of splitting it into indexes at the delimiter.
+The Split Modifier transforms a string into an array by means of splitting it into indexes at the delimiter.

 Arguments
 --------------